 The Contractor shall pay the police directly and shall provide copies of the invoices and proof of payment to the Region, for payment under the Cash Allowance for Item [ ].
 Markups by the Contractor shall be in accordance with Section 01025 – Measurement and Payment.
 If the Cash Allowance for item [ ] is less than the actual cost of the paid duty police, the Contractor will be paid the balance, in excess of the amount of the cash allowance, upon submission of the invoice from the police and proof of payment.
 Under no circumstances shall the Contractor be entitled to payment in excess of payment actually made to the police, as substantiated by invoices, plus the applicable markup.

-Temporary Bridges

-Construct temporary bridges at all points where the maintenance of traffic across pipeline construction is necessary.

-Make bridges over public streets, roads, and highways acceptable to the Region and/or Local Municipality.

-Bridges erected over private roads and driveways shall be adequate for the service to which they will be subjected.

-Provide sufficient roadway safety barriers and devices and suitably protected approaches.

-Provide foot bridges not less than 1,200 mm wide with handrails and uprights of dressed lumber.

-Maintain bridges in place as long as the conditions of the Work require their use for public safety, except when performing Work within the immediate vicinity of a bridge.
-When working in the immediate vicinity of a bridge, it may be relocated or temporarily removed for such period as the Consultant may permit.

 Other Items to be Provided

 All necessary eradication/obliteration of existing lane markings, and all temporary pavement markings.